This article provides information for international students bringing a family with children to the UK.

 Babies born in the UK

 If you have a baby while you’re studying in the UK, you will need to find out how this might affect your studies.
 Student mothers will need to seek an authorised absence from their course leader prior to their baby’s birth.
-Dates will need to be agreed by the course leader and Academic Registry.
+Dates will need to be agreed by the course leader and Department of Student and Academic Registration.
 This is particularly important for non-EU nationals as unauthorised leave from your course will affect the validity of your Student visa and you may also incur extra NHS charges.
 Once the baby is born, you will need to make arrangements with your own Embassy to obtain a passport.
 If you are from a non-EU country, your baby will require a Student Dependant visa.
 More information is available on UKCISA’s website.

 If you have children, it’s likely that at some stage you will need to arrange childcare whilst you are studying at the University.
 The University Nursery is located on campus and is for student parents.
 Alternatively Portsmouth City Council lists information on nursery and pre-schools in the city.